 A framework to shape the funding of sustainable supported housing services.

-That is why, in consultation with our members, we have produced this statement of the principles by which we think any system should be judged.
+In consultation with our members, we have produced this statement of the principles by which we think any system should be judged.
 We believe these principles will ensure that an effective, dynamic and sustainable supported housing sector is there for everyone who needs it in the future.

 - Provide adequate funding on a sustainable basis so that supported housing is available to everyone who needs it